-Pursuant to paragraphs 5 and 63 of the Kyoto Declaration, Japan and UNODC will establish a platform in the Asia-Pacific region (Criminal Justice Forum for Asia and the Pacific, in short, Crim-AP) by February 2022, which will bring together criminal justice practitioners to strengthen regional cohesion and commitment in promoting international cooperation, and to regularly meet and exchange information on various criminal justice issues, ranging from mutual legal assistance (MLA) to offender treatment and reintegration.
+c.
+Establishing the Criminal Justice Forum for Asia and the Pacific cohesion and commitment in promoting international cooperation, and to regularly meet and exchange information on various criminal justice issues, ranging from mutual legal assistance (MLA) to offender treatment and reintegration.